Wildsong/docker-ubuntu-server/README.md

 This contains a few extra packages that ArcGIS Server and Portal for ArcGIS need, to speed up building those images.

+It installs packages for python3, pip3, and uses pip to install "requests", to make it easy to use the ArcGIS REST API.

-It creates a user called "arcgis".
+It creates a user/group called "arcgis/arcgis" with UID/GID of 1000/1000.

 ## Build